Immigration detention in the United States: Alternatives

 ICE has acknowledged that its system of immigration detention needs an "overhaul."
 In 2009, it issued a report citing steps it planned to take "immediately," including hiring a medical professional to review medial complaints and establishing an Office of Detention Oversight (ODO), which will be independent from ERO and will report detainees grievances.
 U.S. Secretary of Homeland Security Janet Napolitano stated that alternatives to detention will be provided for immigrants who have no criminal convictions as a part of a series of new reforms planned for the country's immigration detention system.
 These alternatives include housing immigrants at "converted hotels, residential facilities or place[ing them] on electronic ankle bracelets for monitoring."

 In 2016, California State Senator Ricardo Lara from California and co-sponsors the Immigrant Legal Resource Center (ILRC) and Freedom for Immigrants, formerly known as Community Initiatives for Visiting Immigrants in Confinement (CIVIC), introduced a bill Dignity not Detention, SB 1289, intended to curtail the practice of detaining immigrants for profit.
 Currently private prisons are making a substantial profit detaining immigrants.
 The bill would also ensure that detainees are treated fairly and humanely.
 SB 1289 was passed in California August 30, 2016, but Governor Jerry Brown vetoed it.
 However, Sen. Lara reintroduced the bill as SB 29 in 2017 and Gov. Brown signed it into law in October 2017.
 The measure went into effect January 2018, halting the expansion and construction of for-profit immigrant prisons in the state of California.

 Solitary confinement

 Solitary confinement is a common method used by ICE in detention centers.
 Throughout the United States, about 300 immigrants are in a state of solitary confinement, with half of them being isolated for more than 15 days.
-ICE identifies four purposes for segregating detainees:
+ICE identifies three purposes for segregating detainees: